Matthewsshev/Simulation/Documentation/database.md

 ## 5. `vehicle_data`

 This table is similar to `pedestrian_data` but specifically for vehicles.
-In addition to movement data and speed, it includes an extra column:
+In addition to movement data and speed in m/s, it includes an extra column:
 * **CO2 production:** Shows the amount of CO2 produced by the vehicle in milligrams per second (mg/s).

 ---